-Ohio imposes strict rule on back surgery, opioids after work injuries
+Ohio imposes strict rule on workers’ back surgery, opioids

 Washington, Colorado and Minnesota already restrict injured-worker payments for the spinal-fusion surgery, officials said, but the Ohio policy goes further by embedding an opioid warning into its restriction.

-COLUMBUS, Ohio — Ohio residents with work-related back injuries in most cases must try remedies like rest, physical therapy and chiropractic care before turning to spinal fusion surgery and prescription painkillers under a groundbreaking new guideline that is partly meant to reduce the overprescribing of opioids but isn’t sitting well with everyone.
+COLUMBUS, Ohio (AP) — Ohio residents with work-related back injuries in most cases must try remedies like rest, physical therapy and chiropractic care before turning to spinal fusion surgery and prescription painkillers under a groundbreaking new guideline that is partly meant to reduce the overprescribing of opioids but isn’t sitting well with everyone.

 Washington, Colorado and Minnesota already restrict injured-worker payments for the surgery, officials said, but the Ohio policy, which went into effect Jan.
 1, goes further by embedding an opioid warning specifically into its surgical restriction.
 The state has been among the hardest hit by the overdose crisis, which many experts say stems largely from addictions to prescription painkillers that can progress into heroin use.